reductstore/reduct-cli-py/docs/aliases.md

 # Aliases

-The ReductStore CLIclient uses aliases to simplify communication with a storage engine.
+The ReductStore CLI client uses aliases to simplify communication with a storage engine.
 This way, users don't have to type the URL and credentials for the storage engine each time they want to use it.
 Creating an alias